andrewhowdencom/website/site/content/this-site.md

 however if you're curious, I'm going to try and keep track of what I'm doing here.

+It's not an extensive list.
+Just some things you can look for when checking out the place.

 ## ServiceWorker
 This site should be available offline.
 Pre-caching is disabled, so you'll have to play around a bit to get a full demonstraton.
 To try it, undertake the